-- were unsuccessful in the Permit Hunt Authorization (PHA) draw;
+- applied and were unsuccessful in the last Permit Hunt Authorization (PHA) draw for elk; and

-- did not receive an elk PHA in the past 2 years; and
+- have not harvested an elk in the Yukon.

 If you are contacted

-If you agree to take part in the elk/agriculture conflict hunt, you will need to attend a mandatory information session.
+To confirm your interest in taking part in the elk/agriculture conflict hunt, you will need to attend a mandatory information session.

 Obtaining permission from residents